QuangDuc-HUST/ChickenInvaderAI/README.md

 Related folder: `algorithms`\
 We use two AI algorithms:

-1. Local search for agent.
+1. A star search for agent.
-2. Expectimax for agent.
+2. Expectimax search for agent.

 Visualization
 -----